 Hand written notes on the tablet PC, sketches of experimental setups, presentation of relevant data using powerpoint, handouts of relevant slides.
 A pdf version of the lecture content will be provided via the internet for download.
 At the same time, there will be exercises for download and discussion in exercise groups.

 N.W.
-Ahcroft, N.D Mermin, "Solid State Physics", Holt-Saunders International Editions.
+Ashcroft, N.D Mermin, "Solid State Physics", Holt-Saunders International Editions.

 C. Kittel, "Introduction to Solid State Physics", Wiley.

-H. Ibach, H. Lüth, (in German) "Festkörperphysik: Einführung in die Grundlagen", Springer.
+H. Ibach, H. Lüth, "Festkörperphysik: Einführung in die Grundlagen", Springer.

 Description of exams and course work